BathMASH/MathAltNotes/README.md

 Every problem reported will help make the system more stable.
 We will delete time-stamped directories after we have used them to understand and fix the issue.

+# Providing files to students

+We recommend providing the alternative formats to all students.
+Whether you provide these prior to class depends on the resource and your teaching practice.

+## Putting the files on Moodle

+Most of the formats can be uploaded to Moodle in the usual way.
+The only resource which needs special attention is the web format.
+You will see that this is provided as a folder and a zipped archive in the built directory.
+To upload this to Moodle you need to upload the zipped archive as a file and then set it up:
+* Select Add a resource -> File.
+Give the resource a name (e.g. MA10230 web notes).
+* Add the zip file.
+Right click on the zip file, a window appears, click on unzip and wait until complete.
+* Right click on the zip again and click on delete.
+You will have a folder remaining.
+* Left click on the folder to open it.
+* Find the main file e.g. MA10230-web.html and right click on this, a window appears, click on Set main file.
+* Change any other settings you wish in the resource and then save.

+### Providing files to only some students

+You will likely have some disabled students with a Disability Access Plan (DAP) in your class.
+DAPs can be viewed on SAMIS.
+If a student's DAP recommends that learning resources are provided prior to class and you don't wish to provide them to all students then you may need to set up Moodle so that only these students can see certain resources.

+The easiest way to do this is to create a separate topic which can only be seen by certain students.
+To do this:
+* Make an empty topic
+* Click on Edit -> Edit topic
+* Unclick Use default section name and give the topic an appropriate title
+* At the base of the page click on the arrow next to Restrict access
+* Click on Add restriction...
+* A window appears, select Restriction set but leave it as it is for now
+* Click on Add restriction... at the very base of the page again and again select Restriction set.
+* At the top of the section change "Student must (drop down) match all (drop down)" to "Student must (drop down) match any (drop down)".
+Then BEFORE YOU DO ANYTHING ELSE click on the eye next to this line so it is crossed through.
+This is necessary to ensure you do not break confidentuality and will completely hide the section from all other students.

+Now you can add students in to the restriction sets.
+We suggest you add yourself first so you can test it by viewing the page as a student:
+* Inside one of the grey boxes click on the Add restriction... button and then select User profile
+* Set it so a student "must" (first drop down) match the following ** Under User profile field select "First name"
+** Leave middle drop down as "is equal to"
+** Add your first name into the box
+* Now click on the Add restriction... button within the grey box again and again select User profile.
+This time add a restriction on your Surname.
+* Now add the student to the second grey box in the same way.
+* Further students can be added by adding new restriction sets.

+You should end up with a series of restrictions in grouped pairs of first name and surname linked by "and" and the pairs linked by "or".

+Save the page and test it works.
+To test it change your view to student view (Administration -> Switch role to...) and check that you can see the topic.
+Now edit the restrictions and change your surname, for instance.
+Then, in student view you should no longer be able to see the topic at all.
+If in student view you can still see the topic but greyed out then you MUST change this otherwise students can see who has access to the topic.